nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 ### Homebrew (Mojave/10.14 and newer)

-NOTE: Nicotine+ installed from Homebrew will currently NOT run on Apple M1 Macs due to issues in upstream dependencies.
-Please use the official build above instead.
+NOTE: If your Mac has an Apple M1 chip, please use the [official installer](#official-builds-catalina1015-and-newer) instead.
+Nicotine+ installed from Homebrew will currently not work on these devices due to issues in upstream dependencies.

 On macOS version 10.14 (Mojave), the recommended approach is to install Nicotine+ using [Homebrew](https://brew.sh).